YuKiFdo/YuKiFdo/README.md

 </div>

- <p>A computer science undergraduate and aspiring DevOps and AI enthusiast with strong problem-solving abilities.
+ <p>A computer science and aspiring DevOps and AI enthusiast with strong problem-solving abilities.
 Passionate about leveraging technology to drive innovation.
 Skilled in collaborative environments and committed to writing high-quality code.
 Always eager to learn and grow within the dynamic fields of DevOps and artificial intelligence.</p>

 <p align="left">